 There are a few limitations to the integration.
 Some are limitations of Square, and some are features that WooCommerce plans to add in future versions:

 - First and foremost, Square isn’t available everywhere.
-On top of this this integration is only available to sellers located in the US, Canada, Australia, Japan, or the UK.
-WooCommerce says that they plan to add countries so that eventually the integration is supported anywhere Square works.
+On top of this this integration is only available to a subset of those countries; WooCommerce says that they plan to add countries so that eventually the integration is supported anywhere Square works.

 - The Square for WooCommerce plugin does not synchronize order data.